scikit-hep/histbook/README.rst

 Weighted data
 -------------

-In addition to bins, histograms take a ``weight`` parameter to compute weights for each input value.
+In addition to bins, `Hist <http://histbook.readthedocs.io/en/latest/histograms.html#histbook.hist.Hist>`__ takes a ``weight`` parameter to compute weights for each input value.
 A value with weight 2 is roughly equivalent to having two values with all other attributes being equal (for counts, sums, and means, but not standard deviations).
 Weights may be zero or even negative.

 For example: without weights, counts are integers and the effective counts (used for weighted profiles) are equal to the counts.